 These mechanisms of action help mitigate tissue reperfusion injury and changes in the patient’s coagulation cascade and systemic inflammatory response, post isolated CABG.2

-To find out more about the different parts of the pathway, hover your cursor over the information icons in the diagram below
+To find out more about the impact of Aprotinin on the coagulation and fibrinolytic cascades, hover your cursor over the information icons in the diagram below

-Aprotinin inhibits both the contact activation and tissue factor pathways helping to reduce the risk of bleeding.2
+Aprotinin inhibits both the contact activation and tissue factor pathways helping to reduce the risk of bleeding.3

-Aprotinin was first licensed for use in reducing blood loss in 1987.3 In 2007, the company responsible for marketing aprotinin suspended the licence following the release of some preliminary data suggesting an increased mortality in aprotinin treated patients in the Blood Conservation Using Antifibrinolytics in a Randomized Trial (BART) trial, published in May 2008.3-5 The results from this study have since been questioned due to several methodological deficiencies.
+In 2007, the company responsible for marketing aprotinin suspended the licence following the release of some preliminary data suggesting an increased mortality in aprotinin treated patients in the Blood Conservation Using Antifibrinolytics in a Randomized Trial (BART) trial, published in May 2008.4-6 The results from this study have since been questioned due to several methodological deficiencies.

-The licence suspension for aprotinin was lifted in 2013, supported by additional data and new analyses.4,6
+The licence suspension for aprotinin was lifted in 2013, supported by additional data and new analyses.5-7

-A meta-analysis that included the BART data further explored the safety profile of aprotinin, finding:6
+A meta-analysis that included the BART data further explored the safety profile of aprotinin, finding:7

-These findings are consistent with other leading reviews of aprotinin, which have observed:
+These findings are consistent with other reviews of aprotinin, which have observed:

 Renal impairment: Renal dysfunction could be triggered by aprotinin, particularly in patients with pre-existing renal dysfunction.
 Careful consideration of the balance of the risks and benefits is therefore advised before administration of aprotinin to patients with pre-existing impaired renal function or those with risk factors (such as concomitant treatment with aminoglycosides).1